Nice France Travel Guide

-Formerly Italian, "Nice the beautiful" became part of France in 1860.
+Formerly an Italian City and part of the County of Nice in the Kingdom of Sardinia-Piedmont, “Nizza la Bella” or “Nice the Beautiful” became part of France in 1860.
 But its story goes way back, as Nice is believed to be one of the oldest human settlements in Europe.
-Evidence of settlers from 230,000 years ago was found in the Terra Amata archaeological site, although it is thought that the area was inhabited much earlier - up to 400,000 years ago.
-The Greeks of Marseille founded a permanent settlement in Nice - then known as Nikaia, after Nike, the goddess of victory - in 350 BC, and over time it grew to become a vital port city.
-And its seafront location has certainly served it well throughout history.
+Evidence of settlers from 230,000 years ago was found in the Terra Amata archaeological site, although it is thought that the area was inhabited much earlier – up to 400,000 years ago.
+The Greeks of Marseille founded a permanent settlement in Nice – then known as Nikaia, after Nike, the goddess of victory – in 350 BC, and over time it grew to become a vital port city.
+The Romans too were here, as you might expect, and founded their settlement at Cimiez further up the hill.

 It’s the same thing that brings artists, writers, foodies, holidaymakers, dignitaries and everyone in-between here in their droves.